SCIInstitute/dSpaceX/data/README.md

 - (TODO) The Morse-Smale decomposition.
 - The latent space models for design prediction; currently only generates PCA models.

 Currently, there are two paths through the tool.
-Either a user can generate all the initial data (distances, embeddings, configs, etc) or they can generate a latent space model based on a Morse-Smale parition of the data.
+Either a user can generate all the initial data (distances, embeddings, configs, etc) or they can generate a latent space model based on a Morse-Smale partition of the data.

 The JSON file needs to specify the location of the original data, including, the input parameters, the quantities of interest, and the design shape representation — usually these are images or volumes.